 I've been part of Small Steps Projects since the beginning of 2017 and currently work as the Personal Assistant to the CEO.
 I have a background in Humanities and Art and a MA in Postcolonial Culture and Global Policy from Goldsmiths (University of London), which helped me been involved in what I'm most interested in: social justice, human rights and humanitarian aid.

-I oversee the day-to-day running of the UK office, manage the Celebrity Shoe Auction, work with our volunteers, produce content for the website and assist with the different projects.
+I oversee the day-to-day running of the UK office, work on different fundraisings such as the Celebrity Shoe Auction, manage our team of volunteers, produce content for the website and assist with the different projects.

 I particularly like working with Small Steps Project because it means for me the chance of collaborating with two causes that I consider fundamental.
 On the one hand, help kids to develop a life out of the dumps where they can fully enjoy their rights as kids, where they can study, play and live safely.
 And also fight against the massive production of waste in favour of a greener and less polluted world that takes care of the land and recycles properly, allowing people such as the families Small Steps works with, to work legally on the recycling industry.